jlarghi/backtrader-reinforcement-learning/README.md

-# backtrader-reinforcement-learning
+# Backtrader with IMPALA Reinforcement Learning algorithm
-Adaptation of Impala reinforcement learning algortihm to work with backtrader
+Adaptation of IMPALA reinforcement learning algortihm to work with Backtrader.

+## Install software